adamkucharski/2020-cov-tracing/README.md

 Code for modelling combined isolation, tracing and physical distancing measures.

-_Note: this is working repository, so code and data are likely to change over time_
+_Note: this is working repository, so non-archived code and data are likely to change over time_

 ### Quick start guide